contentauth/c2pa-python-example/README.md

 cat kms-signing.crt rootCA.crt > chain.pem
 ```

 By default, when this command is run from the root of this repository, this will place the certificate chain in the root of this repository (file named `chain.pem`).
-Note that this `chain.pem` file is a chain of certificates (not a signing key).
+As a reminder, this `chain.pem` file is a chain of certificates (and not a signing key).

 ## Run the application